Quadratic Diophantine equations, the Heisenberg group and formal languages: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Laura Ciobanu for incredibly helpful mathematical discussions and writing advice.
 I would like to thank Ross Paterson for answering various number theoretic questions, and for running simulations to test some ideas.
+I would like to thank Luke Elliott for some helpful comments on an earlier version.
+I would like to thank the reviewer for some helpful comments.
+I would like to thank the London Mathematical Society, the Heilbronn Institute for Mathematical Research and the University of St Andrews for their support during the writing of this paper.